HoroTW/GPU-Screen-Recorder/README.md

 # Hardware screen recorder
-This is a screen recorder that has minimal impact on system performance by doing recording a window using the GPU only, similar to shadowplay on windows.
+This is a screen recorder that has minimal impact on system performance by recording a window using the GPU only, similar to shadowplay on windows.

 This project is still early in development.